DECAfpga/DECA_board/Tutorials/DeMiSTify/README_somhic.md

     set_global_assignment -name VERILOG_FILE [file join $::quartus(qip_path) src/dsp.v]
     ```

-  * Comment out the pll file, as you will include your board specific pll into top.qip file at deca folder.
+  * Comment out the pll file, as you will include your board specific pll later into top.qip file at deca folder.

   * You might need to comment out the original Mist sdram controller file.
 If you need your own memory controller include it later in top.qip file at deca folder.